Can CBD Help With Cholesterol?

 First-time users may start with low dosages, about 20 to 40mg of CBD per day.
 After a week, dosages may be increased by 5mg if desired results are not achieved.

 A study showed that up to 1,500mg of CBD per day is well-tolerated(29).
-Still, it is best to consult a doctor on the right CBD dosage for cholesterol management.
+Still, it is best to consult a doctor on the right CBD dosage or other medication choice for cholesterol management.

 How to Take CBD Oil for Cholesterol